ppetrovtv/pine_script_docs/source/essential/Sessions_and_time_functions.rst

 specifications:

 0000-0000
-   A complete 24 hours with the session beginning at midnight.
+   A complete 24-hour session beginning at midnight.

 1700-1700
-   A complete 24 hours with the session beginning at 17:00.
+   A complete 24-hour session beginning at 17:00.

 0900-1600,1700-2000
    A session that begins at 9:00, breaks from 16:00 to 17:00 and continues until 20:00.